FACTS & HIGHLIGHTS:

-- WWA’s home office is located in ranch country near the small town of Encampment, Wyoming.
+WWA’s home office is located in ranch country near the small town of Encampment, Wyoming.

 - WWA has published multiple anthologies including short stories, nonfiction essays, and poetry of the American West.
 The most recent publication is Roundup! edited by Paul A. Hutton, “Cowboys and Campfires,” a Western music CD produced by Jon Chandler; and WWA Cooks, a cookbook edited by Sherry Monahan and Nancy Plain.

-- WWA’s 2012 national convention will be held in Albuquerque, New Mexico.
-The 2013 convention will be held in Billings, Montana, and in 2019 we will be meeting in Utah.
+- WWA’s 2014 national convention will be held in Sacramento, California.
+The 2015 convention will be held in Billings, Montana, and in 2019 we will be meeting in Utah.

 - Students are welcome to participate in activities of Western Writers of America.
 They can attend the convention at the member rate, and receive a subscription to the Roundup Magazine at a cost of $20 per year.
 (This participation has no bearing on their possible future WWA membership, but we certainly hope it inspires many of them to write about the West.)